-Pat Moore concentrates his practice in business, administrative, and appellate litigation.
-A former attorney in the White House and Massachusetts Governor’s Office, Pat has a unique understanding of the legislative process, government regulations and litigation.
-From challenging a regulatory action to advising on ballot initiatives, Pat is a strong advocate at the local, state and federal level.
+Pat Moore concentrates his practice in complex business, administrative, land use, and appellate litigation.
+A former attorney in the White House and Massachusetts Governor’s Office, Pat is an experienced advocate and counselor on sensitive issues of public importance.

 Pat has litigated at each level of the Massachusetts court system and in federal district and appellate courts throughout the country.
-In addition to advocating before federal and state regulatory agencies, Pat also represents clients before professional licensure boards.
+Pat also represents clients before regulatory agencies and professional licensure boards.

 Before joining Hemenway & Barnes, Pat was an Associate Counsel and Advisor for Presidential Personnel at the White House in the administration of President Barack Obama.
-There, he vetted prospective Presidential nominees for executive, judicial, and independent agency positions; evaluated clemency petitions; and analyzed innumerable legal issues inherent in the administration of the federal government.
+There, he vetted prospective Presidential nominees for executive, judicial, and independent agency positions; evaluated clemency petitions; addressed Congressional oversight requests; and analyzed innumerable legal issues inherent in the administration of the federal government.

-In addition, Pat was a Deputy Counsel in the Office of the Governor of the Commonwealth of Massachusetts, under Governor Deval L. Patrick and Governor Charles D. Baker.
-Among other responsibilities, Pat analyzed and provided actionable advice on the many constitutional, legislative, and regulatory issues that affect (or can be affected by) the Office of the Governor.
+Prior to the White House, Pat was a Deputy Counsel in the Office of the Governor of the Commonwealth of Massachusetts, under Governor Deval L. Patrick and Governor Charles D. Baker.
+In that capacity, Pat provided counsel on the many constitutional, legislative, and regulatory issues that affect (or can be affected by) the Office of the Governor.